elegant-scipy/elegant-scipy/markdown/ch2.markdown

 Simple: we just call `linkage` for the input matrix and also for the transpose of that matrix, in which columns become rows and rows become columns.

 Next, we define a function to visualize the output of that clustering.
-We are going to rearrange the rows an columns of the input data so that similar rows are together and similar columns are together.
+We are going to rearrange the rows and columns of the input data so that similar rows are together and similar columns are together.
 And we are additionally going to show the merge tree for both rows and columns, displaying which observations belong together for each.

 As a word of warning, there is a fair bit of hard-coding of parameters going on here.